taylorhelene/petsitting/README.md

 # Petsitting website

+## Inspiration

+Our pets need the utmost care when we go on vacation or have a long business schedule that requires us to be out of the house for some days.
+If relatives or neighbors are not available and pet homes have cages that many pets are not used to, we need pet sitters to care for the pets in a good environment.

 ## Mission

 We provide a medium for pet owners and sitters to communicate and provide pet sitting services.